IFA seeks senior counsel review of land tax

 Timeline

-Farmers have until 1 May to make their appeal, required to be in letter form.

-Farmers have until 1 May to send an appeal to An Bord Pleanála.

-While the IFA’s campaign against the RZLT is ongoing, Staines still advised farmers that it would be “prudent” to continue to follow this appeal process.
+While the IFA’s campaign against the tax is ongoing, Staines still advised farmers that it would be “prudent” to continue to follow this appeal process.

-“Engage in that process and appeal to An Bord Pleanála.
-Send [your appeal] by registered post.”
+“Engage in that process and appeal to An Bord Pleanála by registered post.”

-IFA farm business chair Rose Mary McDonagh slammed the RZLT and the approach by the Department of Finance and Department of Housing, which declined to attend the webinar.
+IFA farm business chair Rose Mary McDonagh slammed the RZLT and the approach by the Department of Finance and Department of Housing, who declined to attend the webinar.

 “This tax at 3% of the [zoned land’s] market value is extremely penal.
 It’s disproportionate to the income earned on many farms at the moment.